vinitshahdeo/Water-Monitoring-System/README.md

 - When you make very very minor changes to a PR of yours (like for example fixing a text in button, minor changes requested by reviewers) make sure you squash your commits afterward so that you don't have an absurd number of commits for a very small fix.
 (Learn how to squash at [here](https://davidwalsh.name/squash-commits-git))

-- When you're submitting a PR for a UI-related issue, it would be really awesome if you add a screenshot of your change or a link to a deployment where it can be tested out along with your PR.
-It makes it very easy for the reviewers and you'll also get reviews quicker.
+- When you're submitting a PR for a UI-related issue, it would be really awesome if you add screenshots of your changes or a link to a deployment where it can be tested out along with your PR.
+It makes it very easy for the reviewers and you'll also get reviews done quicker.

 - Please follow the [PR Template](https://github.com/vinitshahdeo/Water-Monitoring-System/blob/master/.github/PULL_REQUEST_TEMPLATE.md) to create the PR.